obinexus/nexus-search/README.md

    - Index only necessary fields
    - Implement pagination for large result sets
    - Use appropriate fuzzy thresholds
+   - Choose the appropriate search algorithm (BFS or DFS) based on requirements

 3. **Search Implementation**
    - Use fuzzy search for better matches